Go back to all articles

 Sometimes it is just more profitable to outsource the performance testing process.
 It definitely is so for smaller-scale projects which do not have in-house specialists with such competencies.
 Analyzing the system performance on your own can require too much effort from the team members primarily devoted to development, and this, in turn, can leave critically important parts of the project bare.
 Outsourcing performance testing helps the team to focus on their main goals while raising the quality and speed of development.

 Another advantage of outsourcing is the large expertise that performance testing providers possess.
-Even if you do have testing engineers on staff, even provided they have enough free time, being in touch with a group of outsourced professionals who focus narrowly on performance testing can turn out to be much more effective in solving non-standard tasks.
+Even if you do have testing engineers on staff, being in touch with a group of outsourced professionals who focus narrowly on performance testing can turn out to be much more effective, especially when measuring system health.
+Their specialized knowledge can be key in solving non-standard tasks.

 Look at the clouds